MohamedBsh/MohamedBsh/README.md

 I'm <b>Mohamed-Amine Bousahih @Bsh</b>,a graduated student in Mathematics and Computer Science applied to Data Science at Paris University https://m2mids.github.io/m2mids/courses/ 🎓

+A NLP Data Scientist 👨‍🔬📑 turned Data Engineer 👷🏼🛠️

-I’m passionate about Machine Learning and Deep Learning (more particularly by NLP).
+I’m passionate about Machine Learning, Deep Learning (more particularly by NLP) and Data Engineering.
 I never stop learning 📚.
 Attention is all I need.

-Very enthusiastic to solve real-world problems using Machine Learning and Deep-Learning Techniques.
+Very enthusiastic to solve real-world problems.

 As a self-learner and open source enthusiast, I constantly seek to sharpen my knowledge and gain new skills.